stargazer/django-icetea/README.md

 For this reason, when a handler class is defined, in order to provide inheritable behaviour for other handlers, unless it defines the operations as methods, it needs to provide them as ``read = True``.
-This way its metaclass will remove these attributes and make "space", for it and classes that inherit from it, to inherit the behaviour that these operations define.
+This way its metaclass will remove these attributes and make "space", for classes that inherit from it, to inherit the behaviour that these operations define.
 Of course the handlers that inherit from a base handler, will need to first explicitly allow an operation, in case they want to inherit its functionality.